johnkeith/sofreshandsogreen/readme.md

 	$ bundle install

-For a great explanation of Coderay and kramdown, see [Codebykat's post] on the subject (http://blog.codebykat.com/2013/05/23/gorgeous-octopress-codeblocks-with-coderay/).
+For a great explanation of Coderay and kramdown, see [Codebykat's post](http://blog.codebykat.com/2013/05/23/gorgeous-octopress-codeblocks-with-coderay/) on the subject .

 Also, add a picture of yourself by replacing the portrait.jpg in the source/images folder of your Octopress installation.